-SOC stocks in pixels with temperate forests also echoed the general picture that higher inputs were associated with fairly or highly certain gains, so that conversions to cropland or pastures often incurred losses (e.g. 5 kg C m^{-2}) and land use changes to woody vegetation incurred fairly or highly certain gains of similar size.
-Pixels where changes in fmf were rather high for the vegetation zone showed that this was not sufficient for making decreases fairly certain if the increase of NPP_t was not also low.
-In dry tropical and subtropical regions encompassing desert, grassland, shrubland, and savanna, projected increases in productivity of zonal vegetation were high, generally entailing highly certain increases in SOC stocks with means in the range of 2- 6 kg m-2.
+SOC stocks in pixels with temperate forests also echoed the general picture that higher inputs were associated with fairly or highly certain gains, so that conversions to cropland or pastures often incurred losses (e.g. $5 \text{ kg C m}^{-2}$ ) and land use changes to woody vegetation incurred fairly or highly certain gains of similar size.
+Pixels where changes in fmf were rather high for the vegetation zone showed that this was not sufficient for making decreases fairly certain if the increase of NPPt was not also low.

+In dry tropical and subtropical regions encompassing desert, grassland, shrubland, and savanna, projected increases in productivity of zonal vegetation were high, generally entailing highly certain increases in SOC stocks with means in the range of $2-6 \text{ kg m}^{-2}$ .
 In several shrubland pixels, zonal vegetation was projected to suffer from strong decreases in NPP, resulting in fairly certain decreases, especially when the land use simultaneously changed to crops or pasture.

 Pixels in tropical forest zones were characterized by projected changes in zonal NPP between -0.07 and +0.72 and increases in fmf between 0 and 0.22.
-In locations where fmf increased strongly, reductions in NPP input due to land use change acerbated the loss of C from soil.
-Losses due to cropping were highly certain in most cases with mean losses between 2 and 10 kg C m-2.
+In locations where fmf increased strongly, reductions in NPP input due to land use change acerbated the loss of SOC from soil.
+Losses due to cropping or conversion to pasture were highly certain in most cases, with mean losses between 2 and $10 \text{ kg C m}^{-2}$ .